Foundation Single Crochet: How to Video + Why You Need to Learn

-The foundation single crochet is useful particularly when crocheting clothing (when the intended recipient is available for measuring) or when you’re crocheting a very large piece and you’re not quite sure how long to make your beginning chain.
-Or you just hate chaining like me.
+The foundation single crochet is useful particularly when crocheting clothing (when the intended recipient is available for measuring).
+This stitch is also helpful when you’re crocheting a large piece and you’re not quite sure how long to make your beginning chain.
+Also if you just hate chaining like me. 😛

 With Foundation Single Crochet, you’ll continue until you’ve reached the desired length (or number of chains if you’re using a pre-written pattern) and voila!
 Not only is the length of the piece completed and perfect, but the first row is also completed.
 You know, the row that takes three times as long to crochet because it’s tedious and annoying and then when you finally get allll the way back through, you realize it’s too short?
 Yeah, that row.
 The one that makes me want to throw my hook across the room and crack open a bottle of wine.
 Just kidding.
 Kinda.